 TGm Editors: Please modify clause 10.50 of REVmd/D1.2 as follows:

-10.50 Synchronization (sync) frame operation(#1071)(11ah)
+10.50 Sync frame operation(#1071)(11ah)

 10.50.1 Sync frame transmission procedure for uplink traffic

-This subclause describes a synchronization (sync) frame transmission procedure for uplink traffic, which minimizes the time for medium synchronization for a STA that is changing from Doze to Awake in order to transmit.
+This subclause describes a sync frame transmission procedure for uplink traffic, which minimizes the time for medium synchronization for a STA that is changing from Doze to Awake in order to transmit.

 If dot11S1GUplinkSyncOptionImplemented is true, an AP shall set the Uplink Sync Capable field in the S1G Capabilities element to 1.
 If dot11S1GUplinkSyncOptionImplemented is false, the AP shall set the Uplink Sync Capable field in the S1G Capabilities element to 0.